 Penn State’s Aerospace Engineering Graduate Program is ranked in the top 15 nationally by U.S. News & World Report.
 The department offers Master of Science (M.S.), Master of Engineering (M. Eng.), and Doctor of Philosophy (Ph.D.) degrees.

 We encourage all prospective students to apply as early as possible – especially those students from outside the United States – to ensure that you have time to complete all necessary paperwork to study at Penn State.

 *All application documents are due by deadline date.*

 Application for M.Eng.
 Degree:

-We follow a rolling admissions process for the M.Eng. program, accepting applications until April 30, 2015, for Fall 2015 admission.
+We follow a rolling admissions process for the M.Eng. program.
+Applications are being accepted for Summer 2016 admission.